ecguerra/Bruno-ElizabethGuerra_P1/notes.md

 - Original graphics
     - start with boxes to get game mechanics correct
     - look at sprite packages from game bundle to use in interim

+## Other
+- keyCode is apparently deprecated and you should now use code [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode)